How to Find Someone | I Lost Touch With.

-Find someone you lost touch with- We all at some stage lose a friend.
+Find someone I lost touch with- We all at some stage lose a friend.

-We lose them in death, to distance, and over time.
+We lose them through our own stupidity, in death, to distance, and over the course of time.
 But even though they may be lost, hope is not.
-The key is to keep them in your heart, and when the time is right, you can pick up the friendship where you left off.
+The key is to keep them in your heart and then when the time is right, pick up the friendship once again, where you left off.

-Even a lost friend will find their way home when you leave the light on.
-Either way, retaining cherished memories of your lost friend and the good times you once shared together is quite magical.
+Your lost friend will find their way home when you leave the light on.
+Either way, retaining cherished memories of your lost friend, and the good times you once shared is quite magical.

 Find someone I lost touch with

 We all experience losing friends.

 Either by choice, death, geographic location, length of time since last in contact, petty arguments, jealousy etc. However true friends are intertwined into each other’s hearts forever.

 Often the desire to reconnect just needs a bit of a push to kick-start it again.
 Both sides may be keen to reconnect but at the same time and understandably, somewhat anxious the other side might rebuff them.

 The most important thing is to leave the light on.
 Thus helping a lost friend find their way home to you.